-To motivate and reward the next phase of performance and growth, this program includes significant stock price performance objectives over the next five years that at maximum would equate to a doubling of the Company's market capitalization and creating significant shareholder value.
+In 2020, the Compensation and Human Capital Committee approved a one-time stock option grant to motivate and reward the next phase of performance and growth.
+This program includes significant stock price performance objectives through 2025 that at maximum would equate to a doubling of the Company's market capitalization and creating significant stockholder value.

-Participants in the VCAP received a one-time stock option grant with three equally weighted stock price performance objectives triggered by growth of 60%, 80%, and 100% over the next five years.
+Participants in the VCAP received a one-time stock option grant with three equally weighted stock price performance objectives triggered by growth of 60%, 80%, and 100% from the closing price of the Company's Common Stock Non-Voting on the grant date.
 These performance objectives must be achieved, and sustained, at an average price over thirty trading-days at any time by the end of fiscal year 2025 for any tranche to vest.
 The awards are also subject to a three-year service period, meaning that if any of the three performance objectives are met during the first three years of the program, the options will not be exercisable until after the service period ends in fiscal year 2023.
 Any performance objectives that are not achieved by the end of the five-year performance period in 2025, will result in the cancellation of any relevant tranches of this award.